Stand mixer with bread dough climbing up the dough hook in a stainless steel bowl, showing a common kneading problem in a bowl-lift mixer.

 If this sounds familiar, take it as a sign to stop early next time.
 Less is often more when it comes to kneading.

-Bonus Tip: How to Prevent Dough from Wrapping Around the Hook
+Bonus Tip: How to Prevent Dough Climbing Up the Dough Hook

 Want to keep this from happening in the first place?